Configure autoscaling for LLM workloads on TPUs

 gcloud iam service-accounts create prom-frontend-sa && kubectl create sa prom-frontend-sa

-2. Then, bind the two service accounts:
+2. Then, bind the two service accounts, make sure to replace PROJECT_ID with your project ID:

 gcloud iam service-accounts add-iam-policy-binding \